slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 Total efficiency constrains us.
 We become super invested in maintaining the status quo because that is where we excel.
 Innovation is a threat.
 Change is terrifying.
 Being perfect at something is dangerous if it’s the only thing you can do.
+> *'Healthy striving is self-focused: «How can I improve?» Perfectionism is other-focused: «What will they think?»' -- Brené Brown*
 -->